attestra/nwautomatedrecover/README.md

 # nwautomatedrecover
 Tools for scripted recovers using the Networker REST API.

-It has been tested in only one environment, so please test it in a lab before running in production.
-Also, it is suggested, like for any piece of code that you download from the internet, that your read it completely before testing it.
+NOTE: Tested in only one environment, so please test it in a lab before running in production.
+Also, as for any piece of code that you download from the internet, your should read and understand the code completely before running it.
+Provided without warranty.
 ## Overview
-This repo contains tools to help Dell/EMC Networker backup administrator automate recoveries
+This repo contains tools to help Dell/EMC Networker backup administrators automate recoveries
 ## Usage and examples
 Output from `./nwrestvmrecover`  -h
 ```